-Name CHEN SUNG FANG Age 40 Nationality Malaysian Qualification Bachelor of Laws (Honours) Degree in University of London, United Kingdom Position on Board Independent Non-Executive Director Date of Appointment 22 May 2013 Working Experience He joined the Malaysian Bar as an advocate and solicitor of the High Court of Malaya in 1999 and has been active in legal practice since then.
+Name CHEN SUNG FANG Age 41 Nationality Malaysian Qualification Bachelor of Laws (Honours) Degree in University of London, United Kingdom Position on Board Independent Non-Executive Director Date of Appointment 22 May 2013 Working Experience He is a member of the Malaysian Bar and he was admitted as an advocate and solicitor of the High Court of Malaya in 1999 and has been active in legal practice since then.
 He has been involved in corporate exercises involving Initial Public Offering, mergers and acquisitions, reverse takeover, rights issue and others for companies from different industries including software, plantation, timber concession and engineered hardwood flooring.
-He is also a registered trademarks agent since 2003 and he has been actively involved in the registration of trademarks for companies.
-Other directorships of public companies Nil Family relationship with any director and/or major shareholders of the Company Nil Conflict of interest with the Company Nil List of convictions for offences within the past ten (10) years other than traffic offences Nil Committee Member of the Audit Committee
+He is also a registered trademarks agent since 2003 and he has been actively involved in the registration of trade marks for companies.
+Other directorships of public companies Nil Family relationship with any director and/or major shareholders of the Company Nil Conflict of interest with the Company Nil List of convictions for offences within the past ten (10) years other than traffic offences Nil Committee Member of the Audit Committee Other directorships of public companies Family relationship with any director and/or major shareholders of the Company Conflict of interest with the Company List of convictions for offences within the past ten (10) years other than traffic offences and solicitor of the High Court of Malaya in 1999 and has been active in legal practice since then.
+He has been involved in corporate exercises involving Initial Public Offering, mergers and acquisitions, reverse takeover, rights issue and others for companies from different industries including software, plantation, timber concession and engineered hardwood flooring.
+He is also a registered trademarks agent since 2003 and he has been actively involved in the registration of trade marks for companies.
+Nil